 You should try to find a name that relates to the topic of your podcast, but also make it catchy and unique.
 You can come up with alternative names like “Cold Brew”, “Specialty Coffee Pod”, “Homemade Espresso”, “The Daily Grind” and many more. (well, if your podcast is about coffee, of course.)

 Your episodes should each have a unique title that tells something about the content of episode itself.
 A good title would include some of the keywords you would discuss in the episode.
-Don’t simply use the episode number and throw an additional word or two, but make sure the episode names are well thought and structured.
+Don’t simply use the episode number and throw an additional word or two.
+Make sure the episode names are well thought and structured.

 If you are interviewing a guest or a few guests on the episode, you can include their names and their company (“Mr. Beans from Coffee Corp.”) and when we couple this with the actual episode name, it can result in a great title, for example –